EnderSpy29/Windows-Utils/README.md

 ### Basics
   - [Chrome](https://www.google.com/chrome/) - Boring but simple.
 Stock Google Chrome, ya can't go wrong with this one
   - [Firefox](https://www.mozilla.org/en-US/firefox/) - Use Chrome if you like but Firefox is where its at
+  - [Floorp](https://floorp.app/en/download/) - Firefox but with way more customizability
   - [LibreOffice](https://www.libreoffice.org/) - My preffered free and open source office suite
   - [VLC Media Player](https://www.videolan.org/) - The best video player around (and it does audio to!)
   - [uBlock Origin](https://ublockorigin.com/) - The only adblock you will ever need